 Coronary heart disease is the leading cause of death in the United States for both men and women.
 Enacting positive oral hygiene practices and obtaining treatment for periodontal problems can help prevent the risk of developing this unfortunate condition.

 Another compound that has recently been linked to premature birth and low birth weights is C-reactive protein (CRP).
-CRP is a protein that has long-been associated with heart disease.
-Periodontal disease increases CRP levels in the body, which then amplify the body’s natural inflammatory response.
+CRP is a protein that has long been associated with heart disease.
+Periodontal disease increases CRP levels in the body, which then amplifies the body’s natural inflammatory response.
 Bacteria from periodontal disease may enter the bloodstream, causing the liver to produce extra CRP, which then leads to inflamed arteries and possibly blood clots.
 Inflamed arteries can lead to blockage, which can cause heart attacks or strokes.
-Although it is not completely understood why elevated CRP also causes preeclampsia, studies have overwhelmingly proven that an extremely high rates of CRP in early pregnancy definitely increases the risk.
+Although it is not completely understood why elevated CRP also causes preeclampsia, studies have overwhelmingly proven that an extremely high rate of CRP in early pregnancy definitely increases the risk.

 Finally, the bacteria that invade and live in the gum sockets in a diseased mouth can travel through the bloodstream and affect other parts of the body.
 For pregnant women, research has shown that these bacteria may colonize in the internal mammary glands and coronary arteries.

 If you are pregnant, it is important to practice effective home care for preventing gum disease.
 We can help assess your level of oral health and develop preventative measures and treatment plans to best protect you and your baby.